Your AdThrive dashboard is the central hub for all things pertaining to your AdThrive service. It's where you can:

 View your most popular posts:

 Your Traffic tab also shows your top ten posts with the highest pageviews.
 To maximize your ad earnings, pay close attention to these posts!
-If you have ads turned off for a specific post that’s bringing in a significant amount of traffic, that can have a strong impact on your RPM.
+If you have ads turned off for a specific post that’s bringing in a significant amount of traffic, that can have a negative impact on your RPM.

 See which videos are getting the most plays: